Quaker gun

 Quaker gun (plural Quaker guns)

-- (chiefly US, idiomatic, military, weaponry) A nonfunctional imitation of a gun or of a piece of artillery, typically made of wood and usually intended to deceive enemy forces into overestimating one's available firepower.
+1. (idiomatic, chiefly US, weaponry, historical) A nonfunctional imitation of a gun or an artillery piece, typically made of wood and usually intended to deceive enemy forces into overestimating one's available firepower.

-1843, James Fenimore Cooper, chapter 21, in Wyandotte:"At all events, your honour, I will carry the quaker in," said Joyce, tossing the stuffed figure on a shoulder.
-"He do to man the quaker gun at least, and may be of use in frightening some one of the other side."
+The captain examined the marks left on the grass, and was of opinion that more than one man had been employed to set up the decoy figure, "At all events, your honour, I will carry the quaker in," said Joyce, tossing the stuffed figure on a shoulder.
+"He will do to man the quaker gun at least, and may be of use in frightening some one of the other side, more than he has yet frightened us."

 References